apache/openwhisk/docs/rest_api.md

 curl -u $AUTH -d '{"name":"periodic","annotations":[{"key":"feed","value":"/whisk.system/alarms/alarm"}]}' -X PUT -H "Content-Type: application/json" https://openwhisk.ng.bluemix.net/api/v1/namespaces/_/triggers/periodic?overwrite=true
 ```

-As you can see the annotation `feed` is stored in the trigger which later we are going to use to know which feed action to use when deleting the trigger.
+As you can see the annotation `feed` is stored in the trigger.
+Later we will use this annotation to know which feed action to use when deleting the trigger.

 Now that the trigger is created, lets invoke the feed action
 ```bash